Provenance

 Planned Review

-The current tranexamic acid PGD template expires at the end of April 2026.
-The clinical conditions to be treated with tranexamic acid are currently under review by JRCALC.
-Once the JRCALC guidance has been approved, the PGD template will be updated.
-It is expected that the updated PGD template will be submitted to the SPS Programme Board in April 2026 for consideration and, if approved, published before the end of April 2026.
+The PGD template is currently being updated by the expert Short Life Working Group.
+It is expected that the updated PGD template will be submitted to the SPS MGDO Programme Board in July 2026 for consideration and, if approved, published before the end of July 2026.

 More ambulance services templates